dan-danache/hubitat/ikea-zigbee-drivers/Zigbee_Bindings.md

 └─────────────┘          └───────────┘        └────────────┘
 ```

-The process unfolds as follows
+The process unfolds as follows:

 1. The **Motion Sensor** detects movement and relays this event to the **Hubitat Hub**.
 1. The **Hubitat Hub** consults its suite of applications, such as Rule Machine, Button Controller, and Room Lighting, to determine if an automation task is triggered by the reported event.